Big Brother 19 (American season): Future appearances

 In 2018, Jessica Graf and Cody Nickson competed on The Amazing Race 30.
 Shortly after, Paul Abrahamian also appeared alongside Graf and Nickson in a cameo appearance on the series premiere of Celebrity Big Brother during the first HoH competition of the season.
 Graf and Nickson appeared on Big Brother 20 to host a Power of Veto competition.
 Abrahamian also appeared alongside Josh Martinez to celebrate Nicole Franzel and Victor Arroyo's engagement.
 Graf, Martinez, and Nickson all made an appearance in the fifth episode of Off the Block with Ross and Marissa.

 In 2019, Josh Martinez competed on The Challenge: War of the Worlds and The Challenge: War of the Worlds 2.
 Elena Davies and Mark Jansen appeared on the third season of Ex on the Beach.

 In 2020, Martinez competed on The Challenge: Total Madness and The Challenge: Double Agents.
 Christmas Abbott returned to compete for a second time on Big Brother: All-Stars.

 In 2021, Martinez competed on The Challenge: Spies, Lies & Allies, thus being the first contestant from Big Brother to compete on five consecutive seasons of The Challenge.

-In 2023, Josh Martinez competed on the second season of The Challenge: USA.
+In 2023, Martinez competed on the second season of The Challenge: USA.
 Martinez also competed on the holiday spin-off Big Brother Reindeer Games.

 In 2024, Martinez competed on The Challenge 40: Battle of the Eras.
 Martinez competed on the second season of the Telemundo reality TV series Los 50.

 In 2025, Martinez competed on the first season of Destination X on NBC.